Imagine a situation when you are usually able to log in to your Windows 11/10 system with cached credentials and get the following error:

 - Set the value of “Do not cache logons” to 0.

-When a PC or Laptop belongs to a domain or enterprise, in order to log in, it will need to verify that the PC and the account are part of the domain.
-It ensures that the resources available on the system are not used unless authorized.
+When a PC or Laptop belongs to a domain or enterprise, it must verify that the PC and the account are part of the domain to log in.
+It ensures that system resources are not used unless authorized.
 However, when the PC cannot connect to the domain via the local intranet or the internet, it shows this error.

 How do I log into a computer without a domain?

-Technically you cannot log into the computer, which is part of the domain.
-However, you may ask your IT admin if a policy gives an exception to some of the accounts to log in without it.
-Another way to get access to the PC is if you have a local account, you can still use it, but some resources might be limited.
+Technically, you cannot log into the computer, which is part of the domain.
+However, you may ask your IT admin whether a policy provides an exception for some accounts to log in without it.
+Another way to access the PC is to use a local account; you can still use it, but some resources might be limited.

-Make sure you have a local admin account in hand; else, you won’t be able to remove it.
+Make sure you have a local admin account in hand; otherwise, you won’t be able to remove it.

 Open Windows Settings and navigate to Accounts > Email & Accounts.
-Locate the account which is related to the domain, and choose to delete it.
+Locate the account related to the domain, then choose to delete it.
 You may have to verify with your domain credentials.
 All the files related to that account will be removed in the process.

 Hope this helps!